vedranbe/foreign-rates/README.md

 Option for switching currencies and inline switch for currency names (not data in API) are included.

 #### 2. Widget
 Widget has its own options for currencies.
-Since the base rate in API is always 'EUR', it programatically calculates rates ratios from all currencies in JSON file.

 #### 3. Exchange rates for posts
 Options are defined in the 'Foreign Rates Settings' page.
 It has 'Base currency', 'Convert to', 'Display in' and 'Enabled' options.
-Ratios are calculated the same way as in Widget.
+Since the base rate in API is always 'EUR', it programatically calculates rates ratios from all currencies in JSON file.
 It will show at the bottom of posts if all options are set and the post is older than one week, post category set to 'Currency' and tag set to 'EUR'.
 Links to posts on 'Homepage'.
 ```<?php fr_show_in_post(get_the_ID()); ?>``` should be added to single.php in your theme folder.